-If your looking to make money online, the key is to know where to look and know what you’re looking for.
-Sometimes you need specific skills, but usually you can make a few bucks just by answering some survey questions.
+If you’re looking to make money online, the key is to know where to look and know what you’re looking for.
+Sometimes you need specific skills, but usually you can make a few bucks simply by answering some survey questions.

-While you’re comparing ways to make money online, keep in mind that you can generally earn more by harnessing your niche expertise and investing a significant amount of time into your chosen method.
+While you’re comparing ways to make money online, remember that you can generally earn more by harnessing your niche expertise and investing a significant amount of time into your chosen method.

 1. Sell your old things

 Take a good look around your home, and you could probably find things to sell online.
 Use sites like Letgo, Facebook Marketplace or eBay to sell pretty much anything, including clothes, books, bikes, old ski gear, kitchen appliances and furniture.
-Your old things might just be someone else’s treasure.
+Your old things could be someone else’s treasure.

 2. Start an e-commerce site

 You don’t necessarily need to learn code to start an e-commerce site using a platform like Shopify.
 Find your niche, market your product and sell quality goods to people everywhere on an e-commerce site.
 But, depending on the size of your store, you might have to register with the your local government.
 Before you get up and running, browse e-commerce platforms to find one that suits your level of technical skill.

 When you join a survey site like LifePoints or Swagbucks, take questionnaires online for points or money.
 These companies use surveys as research.
 The subject matter ranges, and the amount you earn depends on the company and how many questions you answer.